Your pond in the hot weather which is due to continue!

 - Add a new one if it is & remember to remove the old one in a month.

-- Back up the minibale treatment in the short term with Barley Bio during the heat wave.
+- Back up the minibale treatment in the short term with Barley Bio as well during the heat wave.

 - Clean the filter and pump more frequently.
 Use old pond water (not tap water) to keep all your beneficial bacteria.